chenjr0719/Docker-Ubuntu-MATE-noVNC/README.md

 sudo docker run -itd -p 80:6080 chenjr0719/ubuntu-mate-novnc
 ```

-Wait for a few second, you can access http://localhost/vnc.html and see this screen:
+Wait for a few second, you can access [http://localhost/vnc.html](http://localhost/vnc.html) and see this screen:

 ![alt text](https://github.com/chenjr0719/Docker-Ubuntu-MATE-noVNC/raw/master/noVNC.png "vnc.html")

+### Password

 In default, the **password** will create randomly, to find the password, please using the following command: